Why my Espresso Puck is Wet

 But it is definitely a good practice to examine the puck so you can use it to replicate the brewing parameters if things go well.

-Your espresso puck might be watery because of your Espresso machine, may pull more water after the shot is pulled, making your puck watery.
+Your espresso puck could be wet because your espresso machine is pulling additional water after the shot is extracted, causing the coffee puck to become too wet.
 In that case, it’s not a problem if the shot of espresso tastes good.
 Because that’s what really matters.

 The main thing is the proper extraction of flavors from the coffee grounds

-The quality and flavor of the espresso shot may suffer if the extraction procedure is not done properly, and a watery puck might be a concern in some cases.
+The quality and flavor of the espresso shot may suffer if the extraction procedure is not done properly, and a wet coffee puck might be a concern in some cases.

 Machine gets dirty: In some cases, a watery puck will mess up a machine and get the group head clogged with used coffee grounds, causing inconsistent shots.

-5 Reasons Why Your Espresso Puck is Wet and Solutions
+5 Reasons Why Your Espresso Puck is Wet and how to fix it

 Reason 01: Using the Wrong Grind Size